miguel-sg-2/FastEddy_tutorial/cases/CBL.rst

 Analyze the output
 ------------------

-* Using the XY and XZ cross sections, discuss the characteristics of the resolved turbulence.
+* Using the XY and XZ cross sections, discuss the characteristics (scale and magnitude) of the resolved turbulence.
 * What is the boundary layer height in the convective case?
 * Using the vertical profile plots, explain why the boundary layer is unstable.
 * Other...